 The workroom where the Master Shoemaker brings Handmade shoes into existence has air that is thick with the rich smell of the finest hides money can buy which hang around the room in a splendid display of chromatic exuberance.
 At the far end of the room, standing at one end of a rustic wooden workbench is a Handmade shoemaker who is everything one wants a Gaelic artisan to be in appearance is eyeing up a calf hide in rich maroon spread out before him.
 Actually, the handmade shoemaker is poring over it, his intense resolve crevicing his forehead, the way an aerial sea patroller might survey a coastline for sharks.
 The handmade shoemaker, having decided he has spotted every flaw and assessed how to work around the defects to maximum effect; he takes his blade and begins creating what will become the uppers of a discerning customer’s next pair of handmade shoes.

 The skilled artisan of handmade shoes is key partly because the way you cut the leather determines how much you waste but much more importantly his work also decides the quality of components you have to work with later.
 Sometimes children don’t like to wear slippers that’s why the handmade shoemaker needs to be able to spot the defects and cut around them.
-Any slight defect such as insect bites, wrinkles, scratches where the animal has rubbed against barbed wire will soon become obvious when the patina is applied to the leather.
-The hawk-eyed handmade shoemaker is also required to pick out veins that are a fraction-of-a-millimeter thick because using any of these will make the leather weaker making it split when the bottom is attached.
-The handmade shoes need to be made by cutting the leather around them.
+Any slight defect such as insect bites, wrinkles, or scratches where the animal has rubbed against barbed wire will soon become obvious when the patina is applied to the leather.
+The hawk-eyed handmade shoemaker is also required to pick out veins that are a fraction of a millimeter thick because using any of these will make the leather weaker making it split when the bottom is attached.
+Handmade shoes need to be made by cutting the leather around them.